instructure/instructure-ui/packages/ui-top-nav-bar/src/TopNavBar/README.md

 Use the brand logo over the primary brand color in front of the brand's name.
 If there is no brand logo then use the name with darker background.

+**Note**: A console warning is thrown if `<TopNavBar.Brand>` is used because it will be removed soon in Instructure UI v9.
+Please adjust the TopNavBar design in places, where you use it with `<TopNavBar.Brand>`.

 ```js
 ---
 type: example